Podcast Marketing Strategy: How to Grow Your Audience?

 You can post quick polls or Q&A sessions related to your latest episode.
 This real-time interaction keeps your audience engaged and provides valuable feedback.
 You can gauge what topics resonate with your listeners and what they’d like to hear more about in future episodes.

-Twitter is another platform that can be leveraged for listener engagement.
+Twitter is another platform that can be leveraged to engage listeners.

 You can tweet interesting quotes from your episodes or share behind-the-scenes content.
 This kind of content can create anticipation for upcoming episodes and keep your podcast top-of-mind for your followers.